Word Count: 90,000

 3. Do not allow the past to catch up to the present.

-Unfortunately, 18-year-old Galileo Matox is about to break them all.
+Unfortunately, Galileo Matox is about to break them all.

 Galileo works for ScorpioCorp as a warper, traveling back in time to collect evidence of high-priority crimes.
 His latest mission?
 To identify a senator’s murderer.
 Seems simple enough.

-But everything goes wrong before the mission even begins.
-Not only does the crew’s warp drop them eight days prior to the murder, it also badly injures a teammate.
-With his best friend quickly bleeding out, Galileo swaps his own warp suit for her damaged one and sends the team back to the present, initiating a (very illegal) warp within a warp.
-Now, Galileo’s stranded in the past—and in an alternate reality.
+But everything goes belly up before the mission even begins.
+Not only does the warp drop Galileo’s team eight days prior to the murder, it also badly injures a teammate.
+With his best friend quickly bleeding out, Galileo swaps his own warp suit for her damaged one and sends the team back to the present, leaving him stranded in the past.

-However, as the day of the murder draws near, Galileo begins to realize he may be responsible for the senator’s death.
-And worse—he has fallen for the victim’s daughter.
-If Galileo ever wants to see his team again, he’ll have to decide between killing the father of the girl he loves, or starting an interstellar war.
+However, as the day of the murder draws near, Galileo realizes he may be responsible for the senator’s death.
+And worse—Avaline’s found a way into his heart.
+If Galileo ever wants to return home, he’ll have to decide between killing the father of the woman he loves, or starting an interstellar war.
 After all, sometimes it’s the smallest change that causes the biggest ripple.